Naki93/Task-Management-App/README.md

 - Implement basic api endpoints to GET, POST, PUT and DELETE todos
 - Create an in memory database to store all the todos

-`### Main Challenge For Day 3`
+### Main Challenge For Day 3
-`- Upon intergrating RESTFul API's, I've encountered an issue related to data persistence.
-It appears that data stored in the in-memory array (todos) on the server does not persist across server when it restarts.`
+- Upon intergrating RESTFul API's, I've encountered an issue related to data persistence.
+It appears that data stored in the in-memory array (todos) on the server does not persist across server when it restarts.

 ### System Architecture Overview